MCUdude/MicroCore/README.md

 | (Internal) 128 kHz | Not supported |

 ### Internal oscillator calibration
-The internal 9.6 and 4.8 MHz internal oscillators (yes, these are separate) in the ATtiny13 are usually not very accurate.
+The internal 9.6 and 4.8 MHz internal oscillators (yes, these are separate in some silicon revisions) in the ATtiny13 are usually not very accurate.
 This is acceptable for many applications, but when you're using an asynchronous protocol like UART, ±3-4% off simply won't work.
 To solve this problem MicroCore provides a user-friendly [Oscillator calibration sketch](https://github.com/MCUdude/MicroCore/blob/master/avr/libraries/Serial_exampes/examples/OscillatorCalibration/OscillatorCalibration.ino) that calculate a new OSCCAL value based on a received character over UART.
 All you need to do is to load the sketch, select the correct baud rate in the serial monitor, select *No line ending* and send the `x` character many times (`x` [send], `x` [send] ...).
 After a few tries, you should gradually see readable text in the serial monitor.
 After the calibration value has stabilized it's automatically stored in EEPROM address 0 for future use.
 This value is not loaded by default, but has to be loaded "manually" in your sketch like so:

 ```c++
   // Check if there exist any OSCCAL value in EEPROM addr.
 0